PhotonVision/photonvision-docs/source/docs/getting-started/installation/coprocessor-image.rst

 Flashing the Pi Image
 ^^^^^^^^^^^^^^^^^^^^^
-It is recommended to use `usbimager <https://gitlab.com/bztsrc/usbimager#usbimager>`_ to flash an image onto a Raspberry Pi.
-Specific instructions on using usbimager can be found `here <https://gitlab.com/bztsrc/usbimager#usage>`_.
+It is recommended to use `Raspberry Pi Imager <http://rptl.io/imager>`_ to flash an image onto a Raspberry Pi.
 Simply select the downloaded ``.zip`` file, select your microSD card (we recommend an SD card with a capacity of 8 GB or higher), and flash.

-.. note:: If using Windows, SmartScreen may flag this application as unsafe.
-However, you can just click more info and then ``Run anyway``.
-This is a trusted application and all of the code within it can be found `here. <https://gitlab.com/bztsrc/usbimager>`_

 Final Steps
 ^^^^^^^^^^^